rmorabia/rmorabia.github.io/content/blog/ai-part-two.md

 I will be trying to do that more in 2025, starting with the first half of the year devoted to working via test-driven development.

-I am actually curious this time if anyone is reading this, please do send me an email and let me know how your usage of LLM tools have been.
+I am actually curious this time if anyone is reading this, please do send me an email and let me know how your usage of LLM tools has been.
 I feel they're overhyped even by real surveys (like in the Pragmatic Engineer newsletter).